Emilia-Capital/comment-hacks/readme.txt

 * Introduces a new option to the plugin: adding a comment policy was never easier than this: just create a comment policy page, toggle the option on and select it, and commenters will have to accept your comment policy before being able to comment.
+* Fixes a bug where editing a comment on the quick edit screen would cause that comment to lose its parent.

 = 1.8.1 =